Aspose/releases.aspose.com/content/en/html/net/release-notes/2024/aspose-html-for-net-24-10-release-notes.md

 linktitle: "Aspose.HTML for .NET 24.10 Release Notes"
 title: "Aspose.HTML for .NET 24.10 Release Notes"
 weight: 30
-description: "In this release, we have improved the processing of HTML documents and rendering HTML to PDF format.
-As previously planned, we have removed the dependency on using System.Drawing.Common in public methods. "
+description: "This release includes enhancements and bug fixes aimed at improving the library's overall performance and stability.
+We removed the dependency on using System.Drawing.Common in public methods."
 type: "repository"
 layout: "release"
 hideChildren: false